-For those who have fine-motor issues or find it difficult to use two hands, a battery-powered version is a promising option.
+What we liked: For those who have fine-motor issues or find it difficult to use two hands, a battery-powered version is a promising option.
 Cooks who often end up with one hand deep in the cavity of a raw chicken might also appreciate being able to shower fresh pepper down on it with their free hand.
 Sadly, most of what we tested was too slow—some of these mills took hundreds of movements to deliver a ground teaspoon—or lacked the ability to grind finely.
 We're not giving up on our two-handed manual mills any time soon, but the PepperMills Supreme did ace speed trials, cranking out a teaspoon of pepper in less than 20 seconds.
-It tackled fine grinding about as well as the Unicorn Magnum, too, and finished near the top for consistency on coarse grind.
+And it excelled at coarse grinding, finishing near the top for its consistency.

-On the downside, its weight, which is more than a pound when loaded with four AA batteries, can become a problem with extended use.
+What we didn't like: This pepper mill didn't do well with fine grinding.
+Its weight is a downside, as it's more than a pound when loaded with four AA batteries, which can become a problem with extended use.
 The mill holds about 24 teaspoons of peppercorns, and the manufacturer claims users can expect to empty four or five loads of peppercorns before the batteries need to be replaced.
 Inside are two ceramic grinding mechanisms that share the work, but we wish this model had more adjustability beyond the four preset grind sizes, which we found limiting.